bruhjuice/CollabArt/README.md

 ## Our Gallery

 The CollabArt Gallery is a feature only available to [registered users](https://collab--art.herokuapp.com/register.jsp).
-Past artworks, the artists, and the date of cretion are displayed.
+Past artworks, the artists, and the date of creation are displayed.
 Users can additionally upvote and downvote the art pieces in the gallery.

 <img src="/images/gallery.png" width="280">